 How Much Does an Architect Get Paid?

 Architects earn high salaries, but their pay varies due to factors that often influence other careers, such as job location.
 Entry-level interns earn considerably less, but with several years on the job, they can become eligible for significant raises.
 Experienced architects who run successful firms or are senior partners may earn six figures.
+In order to become an architect, completion of a bachelor's degree program in the field is mandatory, though a graduate degree is preferred.
+Licensing is required for architects in all states.

 Architecture Salaries and Information